 - We have already created 1,000 diverse houses that have a negative impact.
-That's 33% growth in 18 months. - Do not be entriced by development money.
-PUD housing is not the way to keep our charm.
-Too many homes already approved, Losing small town character.
-Rapid unsustainable growth.
-Higher traffic. - Too many homes already approved.
+That's 33% growth in 18 months. - .
+Do not be entriced by development money.
+PUD housing is not the way to keep our charm. - .
+Too many homes already approved.
 Losing small town character.
-Rapid unsustainable grwoth.
-No need for zoo rental in danville.
-Build more homes of 450K and up. - No need for zoo rental in danville, build more nomes of 45 Adouate roads for growth - Stickers .
-Concerned that too many apartments would bring too many people without financial benefit - + Love the plans for new housig but worried about too many apartments.
+Rapid unsustainable grooth.
+Higher traffic. - No need for zoo rental in danville.
+Build more homes of 450K and up. - + Adquate roads for growth - .
+Concerned that too many apartments would bring too many people without financial benefit - Love the plans for new housig but worried about too many apartments.
 Is there a cap or way of monitoring this?